leereborn/student-management-system/README.md

 ## TODO

-- Refactor code to use modern async/await instead of callback (Inprogress)
+- Refactor code to use modern javascript async/await instead of callback to simplify code (In progress)

 ## Future work